Getting your Trinity Audio player ready...

 She continues, “The life of a cook was a very hard life for my grandmother, so my mother just never allowed me in the kitchen.
 She really pushed us [me and my siblings] towards STEM fields — science, technology and medicine — because she really wanted better for us.
 She made sure we all stayed in school and became scholars.
 We were in every program.
 We were doing everything related to science in order to elevate ourselves.
 But I always found myself continuing to navigate and circumvent back to the kitchen… I always found myself feeling comfortable there,” she says.

-- Houston’s Keisha Griggs Amplifies Black Voices in the Local and Global Culinary Industry
+- Houston’s Keisha Griggs Amplifies Black Voices in Culinary Industry

 - Marcus Davis Constructs a Canvas at Kulture with Black Chef Table Event Series in Houston